AdobeDocs/workfront.en/help/classic/manage-work/tasks/manage-tasks/edit-tasks-in-a-list.md

 &#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

-## Considerations about editing tasks in a list
+## Considerations about editing tasks in a list {#considerations-about-editing-tasks-in-a-list}

 Editing tasks in a list is a fast way to make changes to multiple tasks simultaneously, with a clear view of how your changes might affect the project timeline.